 Once the hiring phase is over, you will come to realize that putting on the ‘employer hat’ is an absolute must.
-The helper-employer relationship requires constant work as managing a helper not only involves managing the relationship but also your domestic helper’s work – and the live-in factor can sometimes complicate things.
-Different types of employers manage their helpers’ work in a different way.
+The helper-employer relationship requires constant work as managing a domestic helper not only involves managing the relationship but also your domestic helper’s work – and the live-in factor can sometimes complicate things.
+Employers can manage their domestic helpers’ work in a different way.
 Each and every one of us has one’s very own style.
-While some of us are adepts of micro-management by either planning down to the last minute or down to daily tasks, others prefer to give them carte blanche.
+While some of us are adepts of micro-management by either planning down to the last minute or down to daily chores, others prefer to give them a global tasks schedule and carte blanche.

 Work management: what’s the best style?

-Whether you should micro-manage your helper’s work or on the contrary opt in for ‘laissez-faire’ is up to you.
+Whether you should micro-manage your domestic helper’s work or on the contrary let her get organized is up to you.
 There is no one-size-fits-all management style.
-There is only a style that fits you and your helper.
+There is only a style that fits you and your domestic worker.
 Any style is fine as long as it works for both of you.
-Keep in mind that it is supposed to facilitate her work – and yours as an employer – and the relationship management so as long as it is doing just that, it is fine.
-At the end of the day, it’s really up to you to decide whether you should provide her with simple guidelines, – either oral or written – a simple timetable or a more elaborate timetable with detailed cleaning instructions and/or deadlines.
+Keep in mind that it is supposed to facilitate her work – and yours’ as an employer – and your relationship.
+At the end of the day, it’s really up to you to decide whether you should provide her with simple guidelines, – either oral or written – a simple tasks list or a more elaborate timetable with detailed instructions and deadlines.

-How to bring it up with your helper?
+How to bring it up with your domestic helper?

 Ideally, this should be brought up during the interview so your helper-to-be can know what your expectations are and what her responsibilities will be in order to make an informed decision.
 During the interview, ask her how she prefers to do things then let her know how you prefer to get things done.
 Ask her if she’d be comfortable with that.
 Explain why you want certain things, – the non-negotiables – but not necessarily all, to be done in a specific way.
-Let her know that you believe that scheduling her tasks might just be the right way for her to remain focused on her chores and not miss out on anything.
+Let her know that you believe that scheduling her tasks might just be the right way for her not to miss out any of the chores you expect her to perform.

 Make it work

-Make sure to include some blank spaces in her schedule as certain last minute unplanned tasks might arise and can cause a delay in your helper’s work.
+Make sure to include some blank spaces in her schedule as certain last-minute unplanned tasks might arise and can cause a delay in your domestic helper’s work.
 If she can’t perform a task on time, try to understand why – maybe you have underestimated the time needed to perform a particular task – and adjust your expectations based on work realities.
-Don’t expect the timetable to be set – it is most likely to be updated from time to time.
-Whether you decide to go for micromanagement or not, don’t forget to give your domestic helper regular feedback on the work she performs.
+Don’t expect the timetable to be set once for good – it is most likely to be updated from time to time.
+Whether you decide to go for micromanagement or not, don’t forget to give your domestic worker regular feedback on the work she performs.